ProtektProtocol/protekt-protocol-docs/docs/testing-guide.md

 Compound then mints you cDai (compound Dai).
 Instead of giving you back cDai, we then give you pcDai. (protekted compound Dai).
 A small fee is taken from the interest earned to pay the insurers of the pooled token.

+For aave, you get paUSDC instead of aUSDC

 Navigate to the Earn Safe Yield tab of [protekt](http://kovan.protekt.finance/earn-yield) to try this!

 For users who want to earn yield by shielding pools, we offer a method to stake to shield mine.
 This is done by depositing weth and in return you recieve a shpcDAI (shield protekt cDai) token that earns returns.
+For Aave you recieve shpaUSDC

 Navigate to the Stake to Shield Mine tab of [protekt](http://kovan.protekt.finance/staking) to try this!